-St John’s has signed up to be part of the network of eco-churches in the UK with Arocha and hence is committed to going zero waste, carbon zero and encouraging wild life within and beyond the campus.
+St John’s is part of the network of eco-churches in the UK with Arocha and is committed to going zero waste, carbon zero and encouraging wild life within and beyond the campus.

-What this means is that we actively engage our community (both church, Egham town & surrounding communities) to create actions towards green actions such as reducing waste by:
+We actively engage our communities to create green actions such as reducing waste by:

 - Reflecting & Rethinking one’s own living to reduce green house emissions